wp-plugins/wc-fields-factory/readme.txt

 * Validation and custom messages
 * Grouping custom fields
 * Assign groups to particular product or to particular product categories
-* Embeds custom fields into cart page, checkout page, order page and order confirmation emails
+* Automatically embeds custom fields meta into cart page, checkout page, order page and order confirmation emails
 * Powerful API to customize the appearance of custom fields

 = Field Types =